6 Common symptoms of endometriosis

-African american woman suffering from endometriosis pain Endometriosis is a common women’s health problem, but it often goes undiagnosed.
-The symptoms often vary between patients and are sometimes too easy to dismiss as a “normal” part of womanhood.
 While mild cramping around your period is normal as your uterus contracts to expel its lining, the pain shouldn’t be so severe that it keeps you from your day-to-day activities.
 However, many women assume that their pain is to be expected and just try to get on with their lives as best they can.

 PELVIC PAIN

 Pelvic pain due to endometriosis is caused by the endometrial tissue that forms on your other organs.
 The misplaced endometrium irritates the affected tissue and organs, causing inflammation and pain.
-You might have severe cramping with your period, at other points during your menstrual cycle, or you might have continuous pelvic pain.
+You might have severe cramping with your menstrual period, at other points during your menstrual cycle, or you might have continuous or chronic pelvic pain.

 Additionally, the endometrial tissue grows and swells with your menstrual cycle, just like the tissue that lines your uterus.
 However, when the time comes to shed your lining, the abnormal tissue is often in places where it can’t easily leave your body.